pacerevenue/analytics-engineer-interview/README.md

 [merchants](https://github.com/pacerevenue/analytics-engineer-interview/blob/main/merchants.csv)

 This table contains the information on the merchant (“merchant” is our terminology for Hotels/Hostels/Apartments).
-It can be joined to the reservations table by joining `merchant_id` on `id`.
+It can be joined to the reservations table by joining `property_id` on `id`.

 [hotelrooms](https://github.com/pacerevenue/analytics-engineer-interview/blob/main/hotelrooms.csv)